rrsg2020/data_submission/README.md

    * If complex, can be magnitude and phase, or real and imaginary
 1. For NIFTI file, a YAML file with all of the details necessary about the dataset for the challenge.
    * The YAML file should have the same filename as the NIFTI file but with a "\*.yaml" file extension.
    * The YAML should follow the same template as those included in the sample submission (see section below).
+You can  also preview it [here](https://github.com/rrsg2020/data_submission/blob/master/sample_yaml.yaml) on GitHub.

 ## Submission Process